Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Methods

 \section{Methods}

 The Universitat de Barcelona Ethics Committee (IRB00003099) has approved this mobility experiment.
-All participants read and signed the informed consent.
-As we did not collect any personal data, no privacy issues are in conflict with full public release of the underlying data.
+All participants read and signed the informed consent and parental/legal guardian consent was also sought as a suitable procedure.
+No privacy issues have been observed to be in conflict with public release of the underlying processed data.